 The following options may be passed to the LDAP service module: debug syslog(3C) debugging information at LOG_DEBUG level. nowarn Turn off warning messages.
-These options are case sensitiv here. ve, and the options must be used exactly as presented LDAP Account Management Module The LDAP account management module validates the user's account.
+These options are case sensitiv ve, and the options must be used exactly as presented LDAP Account Management Module The LDAP account management module validates the user's account.
 The pam_sm_acct_mgmt(3PAM) function authenticates to the LDAP server to verify that the user's password has not expired, or that the user's account has not been locked.
 The following options may be passed to the LDAP service module: debug syslog(3C) debugging information at LOG_DEBUG level. nowarn Turn off warning messages.
-These options are case sensitiv here. ve, and the options must be used exactly as presented LDAP Password Management Module The preferred way to configure password management for LDAP is by using the pam_authtok_store(5) module and by specify ing the server_policy option.
+These options are case sensitiv ve, and the options must be used exactly as presented LDAP Password Management Module The preferred way to configure password management for LDAP is by using the pam_authtok_store(5) module and by specify ing the server_policy option.
 Use the pam_authtok_store function instead of pam_ldap for password change.
-When password management is configured this way, both the local and LDAP accounts are handled. pam_authtok_store(5) updates the passwords in all the repositories configured by nsswitch.conf(4).pam_ldap updates only the password in the LDAP password database.
+When password management is configured this way, both the local and LDAP accounts are handled.pam_authtok_store(5) updates the passwords in all the repositories configured by nsswitch.conf(4).pam_ldap updates only the password in the LDAP password database.
 The LDAP password management module provides the pam_sm_chauthtok() function to change passwords in the LDAP database.
 The following options may be passed to the LDAP service module: debug syslog(3C) debugging information at LOG_DEBUG level. nowarn Turn off warning messages.
 These options are case sensitive , and the options must be used exactly as presented here.
-ERRORS The authentication service returns the following error codes: PAM_SUCCESS Authentication successful PAM_MAXTRIES Maximum number of authentication attempts exceeded PAM_AUTH_ERR Authentication failure PAM_USER_UNKNOWN No account present for user
+ERRORS The authentication service ret urns the following error codes: PAM_SUCCESS Authentication successful PAM_MAXTRIES Maximum number of authentication attempts exceeded PAM_AUTH_ERR Authentication failure PAM_USER_UNKNOWN No account present for user

-1 - I PAM_BUF_ERR Memory buffer error PAM_SYSTEM_ERR System error The account management service returns the following error codes: PAM_SUCCESS User allowed access to account PAM_NEW_AUTHTOK_REQD New authentication token required PAM_ACCT_EXPIRED User account has expired PAM_PERM_DENIED User denied access to account at this time PAM_USER_UNKNOWN No account present for user PAM_BUF_ERROR Memory buffer error PAM_SYSTEM_ERR System error The password management se ervice returns the following values: PAM_SUCCESS Successfully updates authentication token PAM_PERM_DENIED No permission to update authentication token PAM_AUTHTOK_ERR Authentication token manipulation error PAM_USER_UNKNOWN No account present for user PAM_BUF_ERR Memory buffer error PAM_SYSTEM_ERR System error EXAMPLES EXAMPLE 1 Using pam_ldap Wi th Authentication The following is a configuration service name login can be su dtlogin or su.
-Lines that be ignored. on for the login service when using pam_ldap.
-The ibstituted for any other authentication service such as gin with the # symbol are comments, and these lines Authentication management # If pam_unix_auth succeeds, # The control flag "binding" # remote (LDAP) control.
-Th # to tell pam_unix_auth.so.1 for login service is stacked. pam_ldap is not invoked. provides a local overriding e "server_policy" option is used to ignore the LDAP users. login auth requisite pam login auth required pam login auth binding pam login auth required pam authtok_get.so.1 dhkeys.so.1 unix_auth.so.1 server_policy ldap.so.1 pam_ldap(5)

-EXAMPLE 2 Using pam_ldap With Account Management

-The following is a configuration for account management when using pam_ldap.
-Lines that begin with the # symbol are ignored.
+PAM_BUF_ERR Memory buffer error PAM_SYSTEM_ERR System error The account management se vice returns the following error codes: PAM_SUCCESS User allowed access to account PAM_NEW_AUTHTOK_REQD New authentication token required PAM_ACCT_EXPIRED User account has expired PAM_PERM_DENIED User denied access to account at this time PAM_USER_UNKNOWN No account present for user PAM_BUF_ERROR Memory buffer error PAM_SYSTEM_ERR System error The password management service returns the following values: PAM_SUCCESS Successfully updates authentication token PAM_PERM_DENIED No permission to update authentication token PAM_AUTHTOK_ERR Authentication token manipulation error PAM_USER_UNKNOWN No account present for user PAM_BUF_ERR Memory buffer error PAM_SYSTEM_ERR System error EXAMPLES EXAMPLE 1 Using pam_ldap V Vith Authentication The following is a configuration for the login service when using pam_ldap.
+The service name login can be substituted for any other authentication service such dtlogin or su.
+Lines that begin with the # symbol are comments, and these line ignored. # Authentication management for login service is stacked. # If pam_unix_auth succeeds, pam_ldap is not invoked. # The control flag "binding" provides a local overriding # remote (LDAP) control.
+The "server_policy" option is used # to tell pam_unix_auth.so.1 to ignore the LDAP users.
+EXAMPLE 2 Using pam_ldap V Vith Account Management The following is a configuration for account management when using pam_ld Lines that begin with the # symbol are ignored.